scarpent/chesser/readme.md

 - fix button/click subvar nav
   - left/right buttons not navigating when in subvar?
   - clicking on subvar moves causes the board to first show mainline move and then the subvar, which is jarring
+- a way to send move string to liches?
 - use reambiguated moves to check alts, too?
 - import new lines (manage re-imports for different sets)
 - sort dumpdata output for git check in and diff checking?